microsoft/reverse-proxy/src/ReverseProxy/Signals/Readme.md

                                               └──────────────────┘
 ```

-`BackendInfo.DynamicState`, which is a `IReadableSignal<BackendDynamicState>`,
+`ClusterInfo.DynamicState`, which is a `IReadableSignal<ClusterDynamicState>`,
-reacts to updates from `BackendInfo.Config`, `BackendInfo.EndpointsManager`, and
+reacts to updates from `ClusterInfo.Config`, `ClusterInfo.EndpointsManager`, and
 [`EndpointInfo.DynamicState` from each of the tracked associated endpoints].

-During routing, `BackendInfo.DynamicState.Value` can be accessed efficiently
+During routing, `ClusterInfo.DynamicState.Value` can be accessed efficiently
 since the result was precomputed and only in reaction to changes.

 ## Examples